Getting To Know God

 While Jesus portrayed the love of God in this way, he was well aware that the Eternal Source of All Reality is much more than a loving father or mother.
 But when it comes to any human understanding of our relationship to God, the notion of divine, parental love is the best analogy.

-While God loves with a parental love, it is not reasonable to assume that the Divine Source is either a man or a woman, male or female, masculine or feminine.
+Even though God loves with a fatherly love, it is not reasonable to assume that the Divine Source is either a man or a woman, male or female, masculine or feminine.
 The creature is not the Creator and, as the First Cause of all things, God created gender.

 God must, therefore, be just as maternal as he is paternal.
 Nonetheless, terms like God the Father, God the Mother, or sons and daughters of God are powerful family metaphors intended to impart the highest ideals of parental love within a spiritual family.